Cauchy's Surface Area Formula in the Funk Geometry: Connections to Other Geometries

 \end{lemma}

-\begin{proof} We derive this result as the limit of the Funk-Cauchy formula (Theorem~\ref{thm:cauchy-funk-gen}).
-Consider the scaled bodies $K_r:=r K$.
-As mentioned above, $\polar{\ballFunk[K_r](x)} = \polar{(K_r - x)}$.
-Scaling the outer body by a factor of $r$ about $x$ alters surface areas by a factor of $r^{-(d-1)}$.
-As $r \to \infty$ the impact of the displacement by $x$ diminishes, and we have
+\begin{proof} We derive this result as the limit of the Funk--Cauchy formula (Theorem~\ref{thm:cauchy-funk-gen}).
+Consider the scaled bodies $K_r := r K$.
+For each $x \in \bd G$, the Funk surface-area density associated with $K_r$ is determined by $\polar{(K_r-x)} = r^{-1}\polar{(K-x/r)}$.
+Since $x/r \to O$ uniformly on the compact set $\bd G$, continuity of polarity and orthogonal projection for convex bodies implies that the corresponding density is $r^{-(d-1)}$ times the Minkowski density, up to a factor of $1+o(1)$ uniform on $\bd G$.
+Consequently,

 where $o(1)$ denotes a scalar tending to $0$ as $r \to \infty$.

 Fix $u\in S^{d-1}$ and any $r$ that is sufficiently large that $G \subset \interior(K_r)$.
 For the sake of illustration, let us think of $u$ as directed vertically upwards (see Figure~\ref{f:minkowski-shadows-2}(a)).
 On the right-hand side of Theorem~\ref{thm:cauchy-funk-gen}, the central shadow $S_{K_r}(G,u)$ lies on the hyperplane $-u^* = \{y \ST \inner{y}{u} = -1\}$.
 To simplify notation, let